 - Deep Vein Thrombosis (Blood Clot)

 - Failure to Resolve ALL Symptoms

 Potential Specific Complications

 - Nerve Injury.
 Injury to the nerves between the 1st and 2nd metatarsals (deep peroneal nerve), and on the top inside aspect of the 1st metatarsal (medial branch of the superficial peroneal nerve), can occur due to the placement of the incisions.
 Nerve injury can occur due to retraction, direct injury, or from scarring during the recovery process.
 If these nerves are injured or cut, the patient could end up with numbness or pain along the path of the nerve.

 - Broken Hardware.
-Although screws are inserted to help stabilize the joints, they are not fused together.
+Although screws are inserted to help stabilize the joints in an ORIF, they are not fused together.
 Movement is encouraged through the healing process, and the incorporated screws may have a potential to break.
 Although removal of the screws may be necessary, judgment is critical since removal of the screws will weaken the midfoot.
 In the setting of a Lisfranc injury treated by fusion, the hardware typically is not removed unless symptomatic.

 - Midfoot Collapse.
-Related to the complication of broken hardware, if the screws are removed, the weakened midfoot has the potential to collapse through the tarsometatarsal joint leading to usually loss of the arch.
+Related to the complication of broken hardware prior to adequate healing or incompletely treated injuries, the weakened midfoot has the potential to collapse through the tarsometatarsal joint leading to usually loss of the arch.

 - Painful Hardware.
 Pain may be associated with the screws that are used to secure the joints.
 This occurrence is much higher in a Lisfranc injury because the hardware has a higher tendency to be more prominent than other parts of the foot.